Allen has 30 to help streaking Grizzlies beat Hawks, 131-113

 Rookie center Onyeka Okongwu, who made his second start, and forward Solomon Hill had the difficult assignment of leading Atlanta’s inside defense against Valanciunas.
 Okongwu set career highs with 13 points and 11 rebounds.

-Capela, the NBA’s rebounding leader, was held out with a recurrence of left Achilles soreness.
-Collins (sprained left ankle) missed his fifth consecutive game.
-Hunter was averaging 16 points before persistent right knee soreness forced him to miss more than half the season.

-One night after finishing with 10 points and 10 assists in Tuesday night’s 124-112 win at Miami, Morant was scoreless before his layup with 1:29 remaining in the first half.
+One night after finishing with 10 points and 10 assists in the win at Miami, Morant was scoreless before his layup with 1:29 remaining in the first half.
 Morant was fouled but missed the free throw.

 Morant turned up the offense in the third quarter and helped the Grizzlies pull away.
 Memphis led only 67-64 at halftime before opening the quarter with a 29-11 run, stretching the lead to 96-75.
 Morant had seven of the Grizzlies’ first 11 points of the period.